 With the amount of people using social media and online dating sites to find new relationships, it’s easy to fall for people’s lies over the internet.
 Whether they’re hiding parts of their identity, pretending to be someone else entirely, or being sketchy in general, you can run a background check on them to confirm you’re safe talking to them.

 In a digital-savvy world, personal security and protection has never been more important.
 Especially with Pennsylvania county records becoming more and more popular.
-You’ll be able to see whether these people have a history of crime, abuse, marriage, divorce, or financial troubles.
+You’ll be able to see whether these people have a history of crime, abuse, marriage, divorce, or public troubles.